dragoonsouls/TLoD-TMD-Converter/README.md

 CHANGING FILE-BY-FILE CONVERSION ONLY AVAILABLE AT ADVANCED CONVERSION ADDING ANIMATION FORCING ONLY AVAILABLE AT ADVANCED CONVERSION IMPROVEMENTS TO THE CODE AND LOGICS BEHIND IT
-NOW MUCH OF THE PROCESS ARE AUTOMATIC
+NOW MUCH OF THE PROCESS IS AUTOMATIC
 MERGING ADDITIONS ANIMATIONS AVAILABLE
 FULL AND ONLY SUPPORT TO SEVERED CHAINS FILE DUMP STRUCTURE REMOVED THE MODEL FIXER, SINCE BROKE SOME WORKING MODELS, NOW FINDING A PROPER WAY TO DO THIS